department-of-veterans-affairs/vets-website/_disability-benefits/claims-process/claim-types/predischarge-claim.md

 <div class="row" markdown="0">
 <div class="small-12 columns usa-content" markdown="1">

-It is to your benefit to start the process of filing a disability claim while you are on active duty in predischarge status.
+It is best to start the process of filing a disability claim while you are on active duty in predischarge status.
 Processing times tend to be faster for claims submitted before separation than for those submitted after separation.
+You may be screened via the Integrated Disability Evaluation System (IDES) process for access to [Vocational Rebilitation and Employment](/vre/)(VR&amp;E) programs before you separate.

 If you are in predischarge status, you may file a claim for disability compensation up to 180 days prior to separation or retirement from active duty or release from full-time Reserve or National Guard periods of duty.